Secretary of Energy Should Embrace America’s Clean Energy Future

 “The Department of Energy leads essential programs that drive innovation and fill important gaps to get new technologies off the ground.
 These are vital to keep the U.S. at the frontier of energy technology.
 In recent years, the Department of Energy has given U.S. businesses a significant boost to accelerate the development of battery storage, solar panels and electric vehicles.
 These programs must continue.

 “Recent signals about Trump administration’s energy agenda suggest a return to an earlier era and outdated energy model.
 This would undermine hundreds of small businesses and thousands of workers who are working in the clean energy sector.
 It would stand in conflict with the country’s shift to a low-carbon, climate-resilient economy.
-The questionnaire from the transition team seeking names of Department of Energy staff who work on climate change and clean energy issues is alarming.
+The questionnaire from the transition team seeking names of Department of Energy staff who work on and clean energy issues is alarming.
 Government workers need to be able to conduct research on all issues and use the best evidence and data available to inform their decisions.

 “As the leading voice on energy in the country, the incoming Secretary should embrace a clean energy future that is good for people, the economy and the country’s security.”